vikuliyana/Playwright-Cucumber/README.md

 ## Project structure
 * .github -> Contains yml file to execute the tests in GitHub Actions
-* src -> Contains all the features & Typescript code
+* src -> Contains the features & Typescript code
 * test-results -> Contains reports in json and html format

 ## Get Started